 At Children’s, we use tried-and-true eating disorder treatments that are supported by medical studies.
-Therapy sessions may focus on discussing eating habits, relationships with others (such as interactions via social media), perfectionism, low self-esteem and developing healthy coping skills.
+Treatment sessions may focus on discussing eating habits, relationships with others (such as interactions via social media), perfectionism, low self-esteem and developing healthy coping skills.

 Here’s more information on some of our treatments:

-Family-based therapy (FBT) is the leading treatment for eating disorders in children and adolescents.
+Family-based treatment (FBT) is the leading treatment for eating disorders in children and adolescents.
 It’s also called the Maudsley Approach.
 Studies show that up to 75 to 90% of adolescents with anorexia nervosa are fully recovered by their five-year follow-up visit after FBT.
-This therapy has also been adapted for use in bulimia nervosa and atypical eating disorders, such as ARFID.
+This treatment has also been adapted for use in bulimia nervosa and atypical eating disorders, such as ARFID.
 In FBT, parents are seen as the best resource for their child’s recovery and play an active and positive role in order to help their child to: